Planning a birthday party can feel overwhelming, but it’s not if you break it down into small tasks.

 - Wrap birthday gifts.

-- If you’re serving pizza or something similar, place your order.
+- For those serving pizza or something similar, place your order.

-- Buy any party supplies you still need, such as plates, napkins, cups, dinnerware, toothpicks, matches or candles.
+- Buy any party supplies still needed, such as plates, napkins, cups, dinnerware, toothpicks, matches, or candles.

 06 of 10

 One Day Before the Party

 - Rent any movies that’ll be showing at the party.